 What Part Of The World Do You Live In?

-The kids spent more hours in the sun watching the games.
-The kids spent more hours by the time you add practice sessions.
+The kids spent more hours in the sun by the time you added practice sessions.
 Living in the sunshine was a big part of what we did.
 I am grateful that volleyball and basketball were played indoors.

 I am sorry to say we didn’t apply sunscreen.
-It just wasn’t known at that time how much the repeated sun exposure was accumulating for them.
+It just wasn’t known at that time how much repeated sun exposure was accumulating for them.
 As I think about all the hours of time in the sun, it is no wonder we are where we are with skin cancer.

 We lived in the country, it was 20 miles to town.
 You guessed it!
 Straight sunny highways.
 No shaded paths for us.
 The part of the world we lived in was actually a desert with scrubby bushes and lots of wind and sun.

 There are big water storage lakes that are built to help farmers grow crops.
-Built along a river that is trickling through the desert areas, as well as the fertile agriculture areas that lie along the eastern side of New Mexico.
+Built along a river that trickles through the desert areas, as well as the fertile agriculture areas that lie along the eastern side of New Mexico.

 Are you beginning to get the picture?
 Do you see what happened because we didn’t know?
 Our weekends spent outdoors?
 Don’t let this same lack of knowledge affect your family.

 Yes, I know there will always be people who acquire the most beautiful tan in the summertime and rarely show any sign of sunburn.
 Even with little attention to protection for their skin.
 At least no damage until they reach their 40s.

 Do you want to keep rolling the dice to figure out which one you are?
 I think I have lucked out all I can.
 I will be extra careful.

-In Summary SPF Explained
+In Summary, SPF Explained

 A sunscreen of SPF 30 should give you 30 minutes before damage starts to occur.
 Remember this only works if you apply enough product!

 All of these factors need to be considered.
 Did you get in the water for a while?
 Of course, that means reapplying.
 Even with the best of conditions, your protection will weaken and you will no longer have the protection you need after two hours.

-The next finding is that SPF of over 50 will not help you keep from burning.
+The next finding is that an SPF of over 50 will not help you keep from burning.
 Even thinking you can keep from burning after 50 minutes in the sun is not thinking rationally.
 I know, the product says SPF 50.
-So you should be good 50 minutes.
-Again yes, under perfect circumstances.
+So you should be good for at least 50 minutes, if not longer.

 You know that you reapply every 2 hours.
 50 minutes is shy one hour by ten minutes.
-You have lost 1/2 of your protection already.
-So at 60 minutes + 40 minutes (60 min – the 20 minutes), you are not working with a product that is supposed to keep you from burning.
+You have lost 20 minutes of your 2 hours of protection already.
+So at 60 minutes + 40 minutes (60 min – the 20 minutes), you are not working with a product that is supposed to keep you completely safe for 100 minutes.

 Skin Cancer Research

 Protect your skin and help lower the chances of skin cancer for you.
 You may keep your skin from sunburn with an SPF product.
-A broad-spectrum product to shield your skin from the other damaging rays will also help reduce skin cancer.
-Then we call to your attention
+A broad-spectrum product to shield your skin from other damaging rays will also help reduce skin cancer.